Massage Therapy CEs | Prenatal/Doula/Infant Courses

 Course classification: Cognitive (course materials consist of concepts related to massage therapy but do not teach a specific hands-on modality).
-This course will teach you what you need to know BEFORE you have a pregnant client on your table.
+This course is the first half of our prenatal massage training.
+It will teach you what you need to know BEFORE you have a pregnant client on your table.
 Step Two will teach you the techniques that you will perform during a prenatal massage.

 Testing: You complete your test online, and immediately upon passing, print your certificate.
 The date you take the online test will be the date on your CE certificate.

 To earn the title of Certified Prenatal Massage Therapist, do not enroll on this page.
 Instead, enroll on the page for the certification package.
 You can enroll in each step individually and still become certified, however there are several benefits to enrolling in both courses together as a package.
 You will save $25 with our package special, you will qualify to certify online instead of by mail (saving time and having a permanent accessible record online of your certification), and save a manual processing fee (since online processing is not available if not enrolled in the certification package).